 - Strong organizational skills

-- The ability to work on a team
+- The ability to work independently or on a team

-Advancing as a supply chain pricing analyst is often dependent upon work experience, additional education, or both.
-Some employers may offer tuition assistance that could enable you to study for a bachelor’s or master’s degree while you remain employed with the company.
+Advancing as a pricing analyst is often dependent upon work experience and additional education.
+Employer-provided tuition assistance and reimbursement programs may be available to professionals seeking a bachelor’s or master’s degree while remaining employed with their company.

 Potential Salary for Pricing Analyst Positions

-A 2012 national survey by the U.S. Department of Labor indicated the median annual salary for pricing analysts was $58,760.
-Because salary potential may vary depending on location, education and experience, prospective students are encouraged to conduct independent research to determine actual earning potential.
+Because salary potential may vary depending on industry type, size and location, and a candidate’s education and experience, prospective students are encouraged to conduct independent research to determine actual earning potential.

-Are You a Good Fit For a Supply Chain Pricing Analyst Career?
+Are You a Good Fit For a Pricing Analyst Career?

-If you thrive in a fast-paced environment and enjoy math, business and data analysis, you could have a bright future as a pricing analyst.
-Start by planning your educational path, according to your personal interests and the degrees and skills employers are currently seeking.
+If you thrive in a fast-paced environment and enjoy math, business and data analysis, you may be a candidate for a career as a pricing analyst.
+Start by planning your educational path according to your personal interests, and the degrees and skills sought by employers.